Name: Date:

 (Continues on next page)

 1. (5 points) Consider changing the RISC-V instruction set to support 64 registers instead of 32.
-Assuming changes are made only to the register fields, draw the new R-type instruction format.
+Draw the new R-type instruction format.
+You may not change the size of the opcode, funct3, nor funct7; you may only make changes to the register fields.
+You may go beyond 32 bits if necessary.
 Be sure to label each field and include its size.

 2. (5 points) How many possible R-type instructions does RISC-V support if every possible combination of opcode, funct7, and funct3 are valid instructions?
 (You can ignore other instruction types for this question.)